contiv/contiv.github.io/websrc/source/documents/tutorials/prometheus-tutorial.md

 Prometheus is an open source monitoring platform that is useful for visualizing time series data.
 You can monitor and get alerts for your cluster through Prometheus.
 You can find out more about Prometheus [here](https://prometheus.io/).

 Grafana is an open source data visualization platform which further enhances the user experience.
-In this tutorial you will learn how Grafana can directly ingest data from Prometheus and some useful queries.
+In this tutorial, you will learn how Grafana can visualize the data stored in Prometheus and how to run some useful queries in the Grafana dashboard.
 For more information on Grafana, click [here](https://grafana.com/).

 Let's explore Prometheus and Grafana.